Considering Birdsend as your autoresponder?

 - Lack of fast bug fixes and slow improvement

-- automations may take some time to start (like adding a tag can get delayed up to 10 minutes)
+- Automations may take some time to start (adding a tag can get delayed up to 10 minutes– that sucks if you rely on segmenting your opt-ins)

 Birsend Pros 👍